Animals of all sorts eat hay. Timothy, sweet grass, alfalfa—you name it, and there’s an animal that eats it. But don’t confuse it with straw!

-Some chins can be really picky about their food but you’ll need to find a hay they enjoy.
-Whether it’s Timothy, sweet grass, or another fancy cut of hay, give your chinchilla some options if he’s being selective because he needs that stuff!
+Some chinchillas can be really picky about their food, and you’ll need to find a hay they enjoy.
+Whether it’s Timothy, sweet grass, or another fancy cut of hay, give your chinchilla some options if he’s being selective, because he needs that stuff!
 Hay is important for the digestive tract and the regular gnawing action of the teeth to keep them trimmed naturally.

 Tortoises and Turtles

-The degu looks like a large gerbil but needs timothy hay daily.
-Degus are prone to diabetes and cataracts but unlike gerbils, they can live up to 10 years when provided with a proper diet and care.
+Degus need timothy hay daily.
+Degus are prone to diabetes and cataracts, but they can live up to 10 years when provided with a proper diet and care.